Akuukis/sepraisal/README.md

 - SE gamer: just use it and give feedback.
 What's broken?
 What features would you want?
 What should be done better?
 - SE blueprint creator: help us understand whenever performance or quality reports make sense.
 Let's discuss.
 - developer: essentially, to implement or improve features.
 See [CONTRIBUTING](./CONTRIBUTING.md).
-- data scientist: essentially, to assigned class based on big data not only for fighters.
+- data scientist: essentially, to calculate new metrics and do classification right.
 See [CONTRIBUTING](./CONTRIBUTING.md).

 I started this project as a hobby to pursue my curiousity about new and fancy IT technologies.
 Therefore I see this project as a sandbox for various experiments and to try newest versions.